simbo1905/thinbus-srp-js/README.md

 the email, `A`, and `M1` as the users credentials.
 The server uses all the information to check the password proof.
 Only the email, client challenge `A` and the password proof `M1` are transmitted to the server.

+**Note** As per RFC 2945 the user ID (usually their email) is concatenated to their password when generating the verifier.
+This means that if a user changes *either* their email address or their password you need to generate a new verifier and replace the old one in the database.

 **Note** Always use browser developer tools to inspect what you actually post to the server and only post the values shown in the sequence diagram as defined in the [SRP design page](http://srp.stanford.edu/design.html).
 It is a protocol violation and a security bug to accidently transmit to the server anything else even if it is ignored by the server.